pypa/virtualenv/docs/how-to/verify-release.rst

 The release runs ``tox`` with the ``tox-uv`` plugin as well.
 The plugin passes ``UV_*`` variables into the environment, and the ``-x`` override adds ``PIP_BUILD_CONSTRAINT`` for the ``pip wheel`` call that builds the virtualenv wheel inside the zipapp.

+Releases after 21.13.0 pin those build tools and the SBOM tools in ``tasks/release-requirements.txt`` at the tag, so a rebuild of those takes its constraints from that file and needs neither SBOM.